alexforencich/verilog-ethernet/README.md

 Ethernet frames as well as IP, UDP, and ARP and the components for constructing a complete UDP/IP stack.
 Includes MAC modules for gigabit and 10G/25G, a 10G/25G PCS/PMA PHY module, and a 10G/25G combination MAC/PCS/PMA module.
+Includes various PTP related components for implementing systems that require precise time synchronization.
 Also includes full MyHDL testbench with intelligent bus cosimulation endpoints.

 For IP and ARP support only, use ip_complete (1G) or ip_complete_64 (10G/25G).